I’ve lost count of the number of times I’ve been asked: ‘Why Calabria in southern Italy?’

 Followed by the next question: ‘Why would you want to leave amazing and beautiful Australia?’

-Locals here are incredulous that I’d ever want to leave my country, let alone live in Calabria.
+Locals here are incredulous that I would ever want to leave my country, let alone live in Calabria.

 To put things into perspective, my father was Calabrese (northern-Italian mother) and I grew up with many stories about a spectacular Calabria.
 Perhaps it’s an obvious choice even though I do love Australia, my country of birth.

-I also have to mention that I think our politicians have ingeniously marketed Australia in such a way that many foreigners see this country as a utopia and a paradise – where everything runs smoothly without any problems – one of the best countries in the world.
-Sure this is true to a point, but as with many countries including Italy, Australia has good and bad points.
+I also have to mention that I think our politicians have ingeniously marketed Australia in such a way that many foreigners see this country as a utopia.
+A paradise where everything runs smoothly without any problems and one of the best countries in the world.
+Sure this is true to a point, but as with many countries including Italy, Australia has its good and bad points.

 Having travelled for most of my life, I feel at home almost anywhere.

-It doesn’t bother me whether I’m out in the middle of the Saharan desert sleeping in a Bedouin tent, sailing in the Caribbean Sea, travelling for days deep into the Amazon, motor homing across European borders, or on an arduous ascent of a Chilean Volcano, I always feel at home.
+It doesn’t bother me whether I’m out in the middle of the Sahara Desert sleeping in a Bedouin tent, sailing in the Caribbean Sea, travelling for days deep into the Amazon, motor homing across European borders, or enduring an arduous ascent of a Chilean Volcano, I always feel at home.

 Where is Calabria?

-Calabria is an untouched part of Italy, which is the toe of the boot.
+If you haven’t heard of Calabria then you really should make an effort to visit this untouched part of Italy, which is the toe of the boot.